enmanuelduran/enmascript/content/articles/2019-02-27-higher-order-functions-and-some-great-applications-in-javascript.md

 ### Error Catcher

-Allows you to catch javascript errors easily by passing a function definition, it automatically tries to execute it and if it fails then sends a fallback message, you can replace the fallback action with wathever you want.
+Allows you to catch javascript errors easily by passing a function definition, it automatically tries to execute it and if it fails then sends a fallback message, you can replace the fallback action with whatever you want.

 **Implementation**